sunriselayer/gitbook/cli/modules/nftmarket.md

 ---
 description: >-
-  nfsmarket module allows you to manage assets for accounts loaded into the local keys module
+  nftmarket module allows you to manage assets for accounts loaded into the local keys module
 ---

-# nfsmarket
+# nftmarket

 ## Available Commands